QMay17/BudgetFlow/README.md

 - Week 7 (May 1): Testing & Documentation, Final Submission

+## Usage
+### First-time Setup
+1. Launch the application
+2. Create a new user account using the registration form
+3. Log in with your credentials
+4. Start by setting up your budget categories or use our pre-defined ones

+### Adding Transactions
+1. Navigate to the Transactions tab
+2. Enter transaction details and select a category
+3. Save the transaction to update your reports

+### Viewing Reports
+1. Navigate to the Reports tab
+2. Select the date range and categories to analyze
+3. View your spending patterns and saving progress

+## Contributing
+We welcome contributions to BudgetFlow!
+Please follow these steps:
+1. Fork the repository
+2. Create a feature branch (git checkout -b feature/amazing-feature)
+3. Commit your changes (git commit -m 'Add amazing feature')
+4. Push to the branch (git push origin feature/amazing-feature)
+5. Open a Pull Request
+Please make sure to update tests as appropriate.

-## Contributors
+## Development Team
+- May Sabai
 - Samriddhi Matharu
-- May Sabai

-## Future Enhancements
+## Future Roadmap
-- Budget alerts when spending exceeds set limits
+- Budget alerts and notification system
-- Mobile application version
+- Mobile application development (iOS/Android)
-- Export/import functionality for financial data
+- Cloud synchronization for multi-device access
+- Financial insights with machine learning predictions
-- Multi-currency support
+- Future: Multi-currency support with real-time exchange rates